i-love-flamingo/flamingo-commerce/cart/Readme.md

 # Cart Module

-The cart package offers a domain model for carts and its items - and the application services that should be used to get and modify cart(s).
+The cart package offers a domain model for carts and their items - and the application services that should be used to get and modify carts.

 It requires several ports to be implemented in order to have fully working cart functionality.
 (for example the *flamingo-commerce-adapter-magento* package implements Adapters for the Ports)